Road Closures and Signs

-This arrangement needs support of your neighbours.
-It is supported by the Government as Myths 3 and 5 on its guidance here.
+This is supported by the Government as Myths 3 and 5 on its guidance here.

 Road Closure Signs

 Please note that the ideas below are based on an interpretation of what the Government said to councils in 2012: ‘Neither are specific signs or other traffic management equipment required.
 Local authorities should act proportionately, wisely, and in the public interest – and highways law do not present any barriers to that.’

 1. Your council may lend proper standing signs to you or tell you where you can hire them.